davidhampgonsalves/davidhampgonsalves.github.io/content/posts/neon-animated-eye.md

   <source src="/media/NAE/NAE-02.webm" type="video/webm" />
 </video>

-I really think is is a could technique and I would love to see something like this lighting up a storefront — I would even settle for AliExpress knockoffs cluttering up my component listings.
+I really think this is a cool technique and I would love to see something like this lighting up a storefront, or even some AliExpress knockoffs.

 You can watch the full video [complete with glorious Tron music here.](https://www.instagram.com/p/DWwfCc0kbcE/)